magento/merchdocs/src/sales-channels/asc/price-rule-examples.md

 Rule 2 applied: $42.98 - $10.00 = $32.98

-The final price after Rule 1 and Rule 2 are applied: $32.98
+The final price after rule 1 and rule 2 are applied: $32.98

 ## Intelligent Repricing Rule Examples